Jake Evans (ice hockey)

-Jake Evans (born June 2, 1996) is a Canadian professional ice hockey centre for the Montreal Canadiens of the National Hockey League (NHL).
+Jake Evans (born June 2, 1996) is a Canadian professional ice hockey player who is a centre for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the seventh round, 207th overall, by the Canadiens in the 2014 NHL entry draft.

 Playing career

 Early years

 As a youth, Evans played with the Mississauga Rebels of the Greater Toronto Hockey League (GTHL) and won the OHL Cup during his midget year.
 Thereafter, he joined the St. Michael's Buzzers of the Ontario Junior Hockey League (OJHL) for two seasons beginning in 2012, where he helped lead his team to a championship berth at the annual Dudley-Hewitt Cup and was likewise named as finalist for Rookie of the Year across the Canadian Junior Hockey League (CJHL).

 Collegiate

-Evans committed to play collegiately for the University of Notre Dame of the National Collegiate Athletic Association (NCAA) beginning in the 2014–15 season and was named as team captain prior to his senior year in September 2017.
+Evans committed to play collegiately for the University of Notre Dame Fighting Irish of the National Collegiate Athletic Association (NCAA) beginning in the 2014–15 season, and was named as team captain prior to his senior year in September 2017.